 Looking for a manufacturing partner?
 A quick search on Google or Alibaba will surface hundreds of results.
 It isn’t difficult to find a factory – but it is a much harder task to find the right one.

 Entrepreneurs struggle to find and vet a manufacturing partner overseas.
-Many turn to sourcing agents to be their in-country representative.
+Many turn to source agents to be their in-country representatives.
 Sourcing agents can make the task of getting your product made easier but come with their own risks.
 How do you know if they’re connecting you with the best factory and negotiating the best price?
 Often they are secretly working on the factory’s behalf.
 Here’s what you need to know about the risks of working with a sourcing agent.

 When working with a factory overseas, there are four common options for getting your product made:

 According to one report, 80% of entrepreneurs work directly with the manufacturer, which gives them control over the process and saves money from avoiding commissions and fees to a third party or agent.
 However, if you’re new to sourcing, you might want to bring on a sourcing agent: someone who manages the relationship with the factory.
 A sourcing agent is someone who can reach to a supplier or manufacturer to source the product you need, making a commission in the process.
 Sourcing agents offer a measure of control over the final product, customization, and at a lower fee than working with a distributor or trader.
 But there are a number of risks to working with a sourcing agent.

 Sourcing agents aren’t always as altruistic – or as helpful – as they might appear.
 On one hand, a sourcing agent can provide access to a network of vetted factories and save entrepreneurs a lot of time.
 They can help you navigate the process and serve as your in-country representative.